eProsima/vulcanexus/docs/rst/use_cases/rosbot2r/simulation.rst

 The Docker Compose used for the simulation is ``compose.sim.webots.yaml``.
 You can find it `here <https://github.com/husarion/rosbot-mapping/blob/master/compose.sim.webots.yaml>`_.

-The following containers will be launched:
+The Docker Compose launches the following containers:

-* rviz: is the container that is responsible for starting up RViz2 with the appropriate configurations.
+* **rviz**: is the container that is responsible for starting up RViz2 with the appropriate configurations.

-* rosbot: start the environment and the robot in webots.
+* **rosbot**: start the environment and the robot in Webots.

-* mapping: will be the one in charge of the localisation of the robot and the creation of a map using the odometry and LIDAR data received from the sensors.
+* **mapping**: will be responsible for locating the robot and creating a map using the odometry and LIDAR data received from the sensors.

-* map-saver: is responsible for saving the previously created map.
+* **map-saver**: is responsible for the storage of the map that was previously created.

 The following lines apply to all containers and mean that everything is running in host.